In a world where a microscopic entity can halt the hustle and bustle of entire nations, the importance of vaccines cannot be overstated.

 For instance, before the measles vaccine was introduced in 1963, major outbreaks led to about 2.6 million deaths each year globally.
 Fast forward to now, and that figure has plummeted by over 95%.

 But creating these medical marvels is no small feat.
 It’s a complex, rigorous, expensive, and lengthy expedition from the lab bench to the veins of individuals around the globe.
+But how does this journey unfold?
+How are vaccines crafted, tested, and rolled out to the masses?

-In today’s article, we’ll traverse the meticulous path of vaccine development, shedding light on the common types and the step-by-step process that ensures they are safe and effective for public use.
+Today, we’ll traverse the meticulous path of vaccine development, shedding light on the common types and the step-by-step process that ensures they are safe and effective for public use.

 Historical Evolution of Biological Immunisation